ktorq/TrackFI/README.md

-# TrackPF Webapp using Flask - Practice
+# TrackPF Webapp using Flask and SQLite - Practice